-Policy on code reuse: The usual.
-You may use your own code or code from outside sources as long as you attribute exactly what you used and where you found it, and share any particularly valuable finds with the rest of the class.
+Policy on code reuse: As before, you may use code from outside sources as long as you attribute exactly what you used and where you found it, and share any particularly valuable finds with the rest of the class.
+You are of course welcome and expected to build on the code that you turned in for assignment 1, though you may well find that you need to rewrite or redesign some portions of the codebase.
 Obviously if you reuse a significant amount of code that raises the bar for the assignment, and you will be expected to do additional work to get the same grade that you would get if you did all the coding yourself.
 As always, if you have any questions about code reuse or attribution, please ask me.

 Turning in the assignment: Put all your code and models in a folder, along with a detailed README.txt file that describes what you did, what code you wrote and what code you used from elsewhere, and how to run your assignment.
 Zip up the file and e-mail it to me, or put it somewhere I can download it.
 Be sure to include workspace and project files so that I can compile your code.
 I will read (and grade you on) your source code, so follow good programming practices.
 Naming convention: for (my) convenience, please name the zip file and the enclosing folder of your project with just your last name, e.g. "luebke.zip".

 Advice: Again, it's a big assignment in a short time frame, but if you are organized and start early you should find it easier than assignment 1.
 Please talk to me if you have any questions or want to discuss your plan for the beyond-the-checkpoint extensions.
 I can help you find the information you need to pull it off, steer you away from overly ambitious projects, and talk over the difficulties you may encounter.